Back to Roborock Guides

 • Debris caught in the brush end caps

-• Brush bearings are clogged or damaged
+• Brush bearings clogged or damaged

-• The main brush module motor is failing
+• Main brush module motor failing

 Official Manufacturer Manual